 Get your BDR plan in motion

 Naturally, we’d be happy to give you a hand, but even if you choose to work with one of our competitors, please talk to someone.
 When disaster strikes, it affects the whole community.
-We care here at IND Corp, and we want every SMB owner in our area to be prepared.
+We care here at IND, and we want every SMB owner in our area to be prepared.
+To learn more about disaster planning, reach out to us today.